 People in this month are more engaged in reading the Holy Quran and attending religious lessons and sermons, besides participating the Taraweeh and Tahajud night prayer, where mosques are crowded with worshippers of men, women and children in an immense passion scene, which characterizes this month.

-The Libyan Ramadan dinner table is rich in various foods from which shared with other Arab and Islamic tables consisting of dates, milk, fruit juices, meat, rice and other nuts and sweets, but still the Libyan traditional soup always center’s the stage.
+The Libyan Ramadan Traditions dinner table is rich in various foods from which shared with other Arab and Islamic tables consisting of dates, milk, fruit juices, meat, rice and other nuts and sweets, but still the Libyan traditional soup always center’s the stage.
 However, public awareness campaigns on food waste reduction and its impact at all levels are intensified in this month through different means including media, to educate the public.

-Exchanging food between neighbours at sunset (breaking fasting time) is one of the very fine Libyan traditions and customs in Ramadan, besides other Various manifestations which are truly admirable, including Collective eating in the street prepared by citizens or charitable organizations, and breaking fasting together with neighbours in the mosque where everyone is keen on bringing anything with him on Maghrib prayer however simple it was, perhaps dates or a carton of milk, to share with others in the Mosque or to present it to those who were on the road and couldn’t make it at home in time, and in exchange people try to show the better of them and throw all their sinful behaviour that contradict to the spirit of Ramadan and Islamic principles and which may negate the reward of fasting.
+Exchanging food between neighbors at sunset (breaking fasting time) is one of the very fine Libyan traditions and customs in Ramadan, besides other Various manifestations which are truly admirable, including Collective eating in the street prepared by citizens or charitable organizations, and breaking fasting together with neighbors in the mosque where everyone is keen on bringing anything with him on Maghrib prayer however simple it was, perhaps dates or a carton of milk, to share with others in the Mosque or to present it to those who were on the road and couldn’t make it at home in time, and in exchange people try to show the better of them and throw all their sinful behavior that contradict to the spirit of Ramadan and Islamic principles and which may negate the reward of fasting.